 Others may argue that Wise operates as an e-money provider rather than a traditional Thai bank account and that the economic source of funds remains offshore pending clarification.

 The position has not been formally clarified.
-We are seeking guidance from the Thai Revenue Department.
+We are seeking guidance from the Thai Revenue Department on this point.

 Until clearer guidance is issued, Thai tax residents receiving foreign income into Wise should consider whether such flows could be regarded as remittances for Thai tax purposes.